Personal Loan Calculator

 Whether you’re looking at personal loans to pay for a holiday or dream wedding, or to consolidate debts and manage your finances, it’s important to get an understanding of the costs and benefits involved before making any decisions.
 By working out the details of a personal loan in advance, you can not only estimate how much you’ll need to pay from month to month, but how much value you’ll enjoy as a result.

-RateCity’s Personal Loan Calculator can not only help you to estimate the repayment costs for different personal loan options, but also help you find personal loans that match your preferred criteria and suit your financial needs.
+RateCity’s Personal Loan Calculator can help you to estimate the repayment costs for different personal loan options, and also help you find personal loans that match your preferred criteria and suit your financial needs.

 How to use the Personal Loan Calculator

-To estimate the approximate costs of a personal loan, simply use the sliders or enter the following details:
+To estimate the approximate costs of a personal loan, simply enter the following details: